stackArmor/DocMachina/README.md

 - Every pack must have at least one general intake (json) and at least one template (md).
 - The general intake must be located in the pack's root folder (examples below).
-##### Important: DocMachina uses the pack name to determine what to launch when clicking the pack's button from the Main Menu, so the pack's general intakes must follow the proper file name and folder path convention.
+##### Important: DocMachina uses the pack name to determine what to launch when clicking the pack's button from the Main Menu, so the pack's general intake must follow the proper file name and folder path convention.

 Examples: